weilueluo/local-storage-explorer/README.md

 This extension allow you to visualize, copy or search the content of the local storage easily.
 After clicking on the extension icon, you will see a popup, the extension will fetch the local storage content live which will be loaded into the popup shortly, it is a tree structure displaying the content of the current active tab's local storage.

-The local storage content is displayed under the "LOCAL STORAGE" key, note that the "LOCAL STORAGE" key itself is not present in the local storage, it is merely for completeness.
-Next to each key are:
+The tree-like structure contains:
-- metadata about the value associated with this key
+- metadata about the value associated with this key (type, number of items, etc...).
-- copy icon which when clicked, copy the value associated with this key to your clipboard
+- copy icon which when clicked, copy the value associated with this key to your clipboard.
-- eye icon which when clicked, display the full content of the key and value, (this is because the key/value can be very large and not easy to work with when expanded)
+- eye icon which when clicked, display the full content of the key and value, (this is because the key/value can be very large and not easy to work with when expanded).
-You can also click on the key/arrow icon on its left to collapse/expand the content of the item.

 ## Options
 - You can edit the `max depth` value at the top to a right level for your needs, it can also be set to a lower value to improve performance.